webscraperio/web-scraper-documentation/docs/Webhooks.md

 # Webhook notifications

 [Web Scraper Cloud][cloud] can notify your server when a scraping job has finished.
-Configure a URL on your server which will be designated to receive notifications from Web Scraper Cloud when a scraping job finishes.
+Configure a URL on your server which will receive notifications from Web Scraper Cloud when a scraping job finishes.
 Web Scraper will execute a POST FORM submit with scraping job metadata.
 To configure and test the notification endpoint visit [Web Scraper Cloud API page][api-page].

 Web Scraper will send the notification only once the job has completed.
-Therefore, there are no status update notifications.
+After receiving the notification you can start or queue data import.
+No other notifications will be sent.
+A webhook notification will be resent only in cases:
+* Response from your server isn't received within 10 seconds
+* Your server responds with HTTP status code error (>=400)
+* When data extraction from empty and failed urls has been rescheduled. ("Continue" button in website)

 Notification FORM data content example:
 ```